 The Digital Age will impact higher education, but not just students.
 It offers a number of ways in which society can save money and enrich their lives.
 Firstly it allows access to an abundance of information, which has lead to the phrase “just google it” being the answer to a variety of problems.
 The modern economy has grown because of it, as companies use information and data to inform their services, product development and to efficiently run their organisations.
 The convenient communication it provides, allowing for increased collaboration, helping advances in medicine and more digital technology.

 This new age is a blessing to students too.
 Students can make more informed choices when choosing a university, ultimately leading to a better university experience.
-New online platforms will provide recorded lectures and etextbooks, making studying easier and more convenient.
-Students will be able to access their materials wherever they go, making studying more flexible.
-These online platforms make collaboration more feasible, meaning group assignments will be easier to manage.
+New digital learning platforms will provide recorded lectures and etextbooks, making studying easier and more convenient.
+Students will be able to access their learning materials wherever they go, making studying more flexible.
+These digital learning platforms make collaboration more feasible, meaning group assignments will be easier to manage.